ashik0401/query-nest-server-app/README.md

 ### Extra Home Page Components
 - **TrendingDiscussions**: Highlights popular discussions.
 - **WhyChooseUs**: Emphasizes the platform's value and vision.
+- **TopContributors**: Showcases the most active or impactful users on the platform.

 ### UI/UX
 - Beautiful, responsive design for mobile, tablet, and desktop.